ClusterHQ/flocker/docs/flocker-intro/index.rst

 * Volumes are ZFS filesystems.
 * Volumes are attached to a Docker "data" container.
 * Geard automatically associates the "data" container's volumes with the actual container.
   * Association is done based on container names by Geard.

 * Data model
   * Volumes are owned by a specific machine.

   * Machine A can push a copy to machine B but machine A still owns the volume.
     Machine B may not modify its copy.

   * Volumes can be "handed off" to another machine.
     Machine A can hand off the volume to machine B.
     Then machine B can modify the volume and machine A no longer can.

 * Volumes are pushed and handed off so as to follow the containers they are associated with.

-  * This happens automatically when ``flocker-cluster deploy`` runs with a new deployment configuration.
+  * This happens automatically when ``flocker-deploy`` runs with a new deployment configuration.

 Managing routes